Dioben/RI2021/assignment2/readme.md

 + Master index now includes IDF data.
 + Weights are now added to the index files, with no normalization.

-Outputs a metadata file where each line matches a doc ID to the locations of their weights in (file,offset) format Additionally file line parsing is no longer done several times, which has led to a performance increase eclipsed by the downgrade caused by performing score calculations.
+Outputs a metadata file where each line contains the cosine normalization denominator of the matching file
+Additionally file line parsing is no longer done several times, which has led to a performance increase eclipsed by the downgrade caused by performing score calculations.

 ### loader.py